hachyderm/community/community.hachyderm.io/content/en/docs/monetary-posts/_index.md

 Affiliate links allow an individual to earn a commission when someone purchases a product or service through their link.
 Affiliate links are a way for you to earn money without having to create a product or service.

 Typically users that are posting affiliate links are doing so from a business capacity.
-As a result, we ask that ver

 ### Posting about Affiliate Links

-- You **must** include "This uses `#AffiliateLinks`" either at the beginning or end of your post.
+- You **must** include "`#AffiliateLinks`" either at the beginning or end of your post.
 - Accounts that are utilizing affiliate links will be moderated based on the [Specialized Account Expectations](/docs/account-types/covenant/).
 Should you choose to utilize affiliate links, you will be expected to follow the guidelines outlined in the Specialized Account Expectations.
 - Posts that include affiliate links may not be made through an automation.
 All posts must be made by a human.
 - Posts that include affiliate links must be made by the individual that is receiving the commission.
 You may not post affiliate links on behalf of another individual.